 Any access of unauthorized data is severe, regardless of its data classification or data sensitivity.
 These types of authorization flaws are also not easily detectable with automated static or dynamic testing.

 Every API endpoint that receives an ID of an object, and performs any type of action on the object, should implement object level authorization checks.
 These checks should be made continuously throughout a given session to validate that the logged-in user has access to perform the requested action on a requested object.

-Failure to enforce authorization at the object level or broken improper object level authorization can lead to data exfiltration as well as unauthorized viewing, modification, or destruction of data.
+Failure to enforce authorization at the object level can lead to data exfiltration as well as unauthorized viewing, modification, or destruction of data.
 BOLA can also lead to full account takeover such as in cases where an attacker can compromise a password reset flow and reset credentials of an account they aren’t authorized to.

 In this example, the backend logic of the application queries the database with the userId in the query parameter while verifying the authorization with the userId in the cookie.
 Under normal conditions these two values should match, however, an attacker could simply modify the userId value in the query parameter in order to access unauthorized data.

 The attacker (John Smith) is logged inwithuserId 207939055.Whenthe attacker changes the userId in the query parameter touserId 207938044